Chris-Ngu/EnterpriseSolution-WEB/README.md

 * Project screen:
 * Add stats of thumbs down, thumbs up with percentage
 * Redesign the UI/ navbar integration to the left hand side for fluidity
+* Align to the left, add a placeholder picure on the right

 * Settings screen
 * Allow ability to change password and email